 According to Entrepreneur Magazine, many of those who climbed aboard are making it big in some locations.
-It takes a small cash outlay which comes back fast.
-And profits are big.
-It's the Computer Portrait business.
-Don't worry about computer know-how.
-You don't need it.
+It takes

 Imagine a business that's all cash, and delivers profits in healthy gulps.
 No franchise fees or restrictions.
 Portable.
 Ready to go without expensive installations.
 Ideal for full time, part time, or week-ends.
 An excellent family business.
 Just right for absentee ownership.
-There's no need to guit your present ich
+There's no need to guit your present job.

-There's no need to quit your present job.
-With this system, you "take" someone's picture with a T.V. camera and instantly print it out with a computer!
+With this system, you "take" some-one's picture with a T.V. camera and instantly print it out with a computer!
 Don't flinch about a camera and computer.
 You switch on your T.V. without being an engineer.
 It's so push-button simple that a child can operate it.
-But the profits aren't kid stuff.
+But the profits aren't kid stuff